Testura/Testura.Mutation/README.md

                },
 ```

-In this example, Unima will:
+In this example, Testura will:

 - Allow */src/some/files.cs but only line 59 to 69
 - Allow any files that contains "SuperFile" as long as they don't contain "mock"